 Kern ranked number one for the value of agricultural products in 2016, across the nation, generating $7.2 billion.
 One in five jobs is related to the agricultural industry, from farmer to hauler, and farm workers.
 A significant provider of crops, Kern is home to more than 300 commodities) generating: 75% of the state’s carrots production; 47% of the state’s cherry production (9th in the nation); and 46% of the state’s potato production.
 Kern’s top commodities in 2016 were: grapes, almonds, citrus, pistachios, and milk.

 Challenges for the County are that Kern consistently ranks low in major health indicators from birth outcomes, mortality, communicable and chronic disease, air quality, healthcare coverage, and food insecurity.
 Kern ranks last in diabetes deaths, 56th (of 58) in coronary heart disease deaths, 39th in cancer deaths.
 33% of adults are obese, ranking Kern 49th, statewide.

 Kern ranked 37th for uninsured residents.
 Uninsured individuals often have poorer health outcomes delaying or forgoing care, not having continuity of care, and often face other socioeconomic burdens.

-Kern County Board of Supervisors: District 1 – Mick Gleason; District 2 – Zack Scrivner; District 3 – Mike Maggard; District 4 – David Couch; District 5 – Leticia Perez
+Kern County Board of Supervisors: District 1 – Phillip Peters; District 2 – Zack Scrivner; District 3 – Mike Maggard; District 4 – David Couch; District 5 – Leticia Perez